gamblePants/gamblePants.github.io/README.md

 - (You may wish to use a different folder structure)
 - Upload an image to the folder
 - In the above example I uploaded an image called gitHub_Pages_01.PNG
-- Use the following syntax to call the image in your readme.md file:
+- Use the following syntax to call the image when you edit your readme.md file:

 ```
 ![gitHub_Pages_01.PNG](https://gamblepants.github.io.img/gitHub_Pages_01.PNG)